Entity Matching using Large Language Models: Explaining Matching Decisions

-The first structured explanation of the product pair from Walmart-Amazon in Figure~\ref{fig:explanation-prompt} shows that the model is very capable of extracting various attributes from the serialized strings.
-The highest positive importance is assigned to the \textit{model} followed by the \textit{brand} and the \textit{price}.
-Although none of these strings perfectly match, they are very similar and the model correctly assigns them a high similarity and positive importance value and considers them indications for matching product offers.
-Interestingly, the model extracted the hard drive size from the first offer which is missing in the description of the second offer and assigned this circumstance a low negative importance score.
+The generated structured explanation of the product pair from Walmart-Amazon is shown in the second blue AI row in Figure~\ref{fig:explanation-prompt}.
+The explanation shows that the model is capable of extracting various attributes from the serialized strings.
+The highest positive importance is assigned to the attribute \textit{model} followed by \textit{brand} and \textit{price}.
+Although none of the extracted attribute values perfectly match, they are very similar and the model correctly assigns them a high similarity and positive importance value and considers them indications for matching product offers.
+Interestingly, the model extracted the \textit{hard drive} size from the first offer which is missing in the second offer and assigned due to this circumstance a low negative importance score.
 As the size of the hard drive is an important piece of information for matching, the model may be accounting for this uncertainty by reducing its confidence in this specific case.
-In the explanation for the DBLP-Scholar pair the \textit{authors} match perfectly, which the model also sees as important evidence for a match by assigning a positive importance of 0.3.
+The explanation for the DBLP-Scholar pair is shown in the 4th blue AI row in Figure~\ref{fig:explanation-prompt}.
+The values of the \textit{authors} attribute match perfectly, which the model recognizes as relevant evidence for a match by assigning a positive importance of 0.3.
 The model further correctly assigns a high negative importance to \textit{year} and \textit{conference} which are reasonably different to support a non-match decision.
 Here it is interesting that while the \textit{title} overlaps in all but two words, the model still uses this as the most important evidence for predicting non-match.
-This is likely an example of the inherent domain knowledge the model possesses about the publication matching domain where titles of matching publications should match exactly.

 To evaluate the meaningfulness of the similarity values created by the model in the structured explanations, we calculate their Pearson correlation with the well known string similarity metrics Cosine and Generalized Jaccard.
 We apply the latter metrics to each of the extracted attributes found in the explanations and calculate the correlation between them and the generated similarities.
-We find that the model generated similarities have a strong positive correlation between 0.75-0.85 and 0.73-0.83 with Cosine and Generalized Jaccard respectively across all datasets.
+We find that the model generated similarities exhibit a strong positive correlation with Cosine similarity and Generalized Jaccard similarity, ranging between 0.75–0.85 and 0.73–0.83, respectively, across all datasets.
 These results point to the general meaningfulness of the GPT4 created similarity values.